“HAVING PROBLEM WITH YOUR LANDLORD OR YOUR TENANT?”

 • Reconstruction and refurbishment work

-WHO IS ELIGIBLE TO LODGE A COMPLAINT?
+WHO CAN LODGE A COMPLAINT?

 Tenants, Landlords, Institutions, Bodies Corporate, Tenant’s Associations and Property Managing Agents who either reside, manage or own such Residential Rental Property within the KwaZulu-Natal Province.